8 Best 4k Projector Under 5000 In 2023 | ProjectorNerds

 The Epson 5050UB is a 3LCD projector, and this means that it will have brighter and more accurate colors and won’t have the rainbow effect.

-It is a 4K capable home-theater projector which sells for just under $3000.
+It is a 4K capable home-theater projector that sells for just under $3000.

 What I personally love about this projector is its versatility.
 Not only does it have a motorized lens, which opens and closes automatically when you turn the projector on, but this projector also allows huge vertical and horizontal lens shift adjustments without using a vertical keystone.